 SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions over-the-ear audio, or similar device is prohibited 7 Extortion, which is defined as obtaining money or information from another by coercion or intimidation Failing to abide by rules and regulations at extracurricular activities or at co-curricular activities such as field trips Failing to adhere to terms of behavior contracts Failing to bring required classroom materials or assigned work to class Failing to deliver or return written communications between home and school Failing to protect individual computer- account passwords from disclosure Failing to use respectful terms as required by La.
+Intervention Level 4 Required Expulsion Infractions Extortion, which is defined as obtaining money or information from another by coercion or intimidation Failing to abide by rules and regulations at extracurricular activities or at co-curricular activities such as field trips Failing to adhere to terms of behavior contracts Failing to bring required classroom materials or assigned work to class Failing to deliver or return written communications between home and school Failing to protect individual computer- account passwords from disclosure Failing to use respectful terms as required by La.
 R.S.
 17:416.12 for students in kindergarten through twelfth grade (See Section Seven) Fighting, one on one: The exchange of physical blows between two or more students with the intent of harming one another.
 Fighting (including group fights), more than one on one or battery: see Fighting, one on one definition.
-Gambling Hacking or other use of computers to gain unauthorized access to the School System or other data bases, including student, faculty, or district data files, without permission 8
+Gambling Hacking or other use of computers to gain unauthorized access to the School System or other data bases, including student, faculty, or district data files, without permission ® pick up the device.

-7 The unauthorized use or operation of an iPod or similar device will result in confiscation.
-The principal may impose additional disciplinary measures he/she deems appropriate.
-Upon the first incident, the principal or designee will notify the parents to come to the school and pick up the device.
 In the event of a second incident during the school year, the device will be held by the principal until the close of the school year at which time the parents may claim the device.
 Devices not claimed will be sent to Property Management for disposal.
 Bringing to school an iPod or similar device is solely at the student's risk.
 Neither the School Board nor the school shall be liable for any lost, stolen, or damaged device including any confiscated device.
+If a student brings an electronic telecommunication device to any District school building or on the grounds thereof or on any school bus used to transport public school students, the electronic device shall be turned off and properly stowed away for the duration of the instructional day and is prohibited from being turned on and used while on any school bus used to transport public school students or otherwise during the instructional day while at school.
+This rule does not apply to District-issued electronic devices that are authorized for student use.

-8 In addition to any criminal penalties, students may have their computer privileges suspended.
+&lt;sup>8 In addition to any criminal penalties, students may have their computer privileges suspended.